 Total Alkalinity

-Total alkalinity keeps the pH level stable in your pool.
-Test for this parameter to maintain a balanced system, preventing any sudden fluctuations.
+Total alkalinity keeps the pool’s pH level stable.
+Test for this parameter to maintain a balanced system and prevent sudden fluctuations.
 The ideal level of total alkalinity is between 80 and 120 ppm.

 Calcium Hardness